ravelandante/roboviz/README.md

 If it cannot fit all the **Robots** into the specified environment, it will attempt to incrementally enlarge the environment until it can (this increment can be changed by editing the _INCT_AMT_ constant in the _robotUtils.py_ file).
 The buffer or spacing between these packed **Robots** can also be changed by editing the _BUFFER_ constant in the _robotUtils.py_ file.

+Any combination of configuration and robot files can be used as long as auto-pack is enabled (provided that, for a hetergeneous robot file, the swarm size in config matches the number of hetergeneous robots).

 ****

 ### Collisions and out of bounds